nuxeo-sandbox/nuxeo-custom-page-providers/README.md

 ### VectorSearchPageProvider • "VectorSearchPP" PageProvider Contribution

 > [!NOTE]
 > This page provider is a copy of the same PageProvider found in [nuxeo-aws-bedrock-connector](https://github.com/nuxeo-sandbox/nuxeo-aws-bedrock-connector).
+We just renamed the PageProvider contribution (from "simple-vector-search" to "VectorSearchPP").
 > (we will likely remove this Pageprovider from the aws-bedrock plugin)

 Vector search enables use cases such as semantic search and RAG.